Table of Contents

-This crockpot beef stew recipe is one of those recipes that we got from the sister of a friend of a friend years ago (grandma has been making this since we were little).
+This slow cooker beef stew is one of those recipes that we got from the sister of a friend of a friend years ago (Grandma has been making this since we were little).

 It’s now a family favorite soup that we HAVE to make each winter because it’s so classic and delicious.